Skip to main content

 The Slurm options --mem, --mem-per-cpu and --mem-per-gpu are disabled on Jean Zay because they do not allow for proper configuration of the memory allocation per node of a job.
 This is therefore determined automatically from the number of CPU reserved per node.

-To adjust the amount of memory allocated to your job, you must adjust the number of CPU reserved per task (or process) by specifying the following option in your batch scripts, or during an salloc in interactive mode:
+The amount of memory allocated to your job is determined in proportion to the number of reserved CPU cores.
+To adjust this, you must therefore adjust the number of CPU reserved per task (or process) by specifying the following option in your batch scripts, or during an salloc in interactive mode:

 The maximum value that can be indicated in --cpus-per-task depends on the number of processes/tasks requested per node (--ntasks-per-node) and the profile of the nodes used (total number of cores per node) which depends on the partition used.